“Silicone can be injection molded for several applications. Injection molding to create silicone parts offers precision, flexibility, and efficiency.”

 4. Material and Color Flexibility

-Silicone injection molding offers flexibility in terms of materials and color options.
+This injection molding raw material is flexible in terms of materials and color options.
 Various types of silicone with different properties are available for customization based on the specific requirements of the end product.
 Additionally, different colors can be achieved by adding pigments with additives.

 5. Enhanced Strength and Durability